ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi.md

   </div>
 </div>

-If you direct download the .iso image please make sure the MD5 hash matches:
+If you direct download the image please make sure the MD5 hash matches:

-    ea74db696bb50907a12ffbc2f2eeb4b5
+  * `ea74db696bb50907a12ffbc2f2eeb4b5`

 ### Sponsors